aboutcode-org/scancode.io/docs/run-docker.rst

     docker-compose run web ./manage.py create-project project_name

 .. note::
-    Refer to :ref:`scanpipe_command_line` for the full list of commands.
+    Refer to :ref:`command_line_interface` for the full list of commands.

 Alternatively, you can connect to the Docker container ``bash`` and run commands from there::